Planning the Home Education Year: Part 5 – Making Adaptations/Modifications to the Curriculum

 by | Homeschooling

-This is part 5 in the planning series.
+This is part 5 of the planning series.
 If you haven’t read the other parts yet, I encourage you to do so before reading below since each part builds upon the next.

 Part 1 – Defining your family’s philosophy of education